tvanmaren/js-unit-testing/readme.md

 * the Chai `expect` library
 * your `main.js` file

-Write tests for the following two functions.
+Write tests for the functions `greeting` and `reduce`.
 Expected inputs and outputs are defined, along with the specific conditions to be tested.

 The Chai `expect` documentation will be crucial in understanding the syntax to use when writing these tests.